Mountain River Research Group

 Our research group

-Alpine watercourses, torrents and mountain rivers in the Alps and Alpine foothills are permanent or temporary watercourses in which the discharge and transport processes take place in irregular bed profiles with channel-like sections and typically high bed roughness and pronounced gradients.
-Sudden precipitation events and rapid melting processes in the catchment area of the watercourses generally lead to short-term massive increases in discharge, as a result of which solids and bedload are mobilised, carried along in the watercourse and deposited inside or outside the watercourse bed or discharged into a receiving watercourse.
+Alpine streams, torrents, and mountain rivers of the Alps and the Alpine foothills are defined as permanently or temporarily flowing watercourses in which discharge and sediment transport processes occur in irregular channel beds with stream-like sections, typically characterised by high bed roughness and pronounced gradients.
+Sudden precipitation events and rapid snowmelt in the catchment areas of these watercourses generally lead to short-term, substantial increases in discharge, mobilising solid material and bedload, which are transported through the watercourse and either deposited within or outside the riverbed, or discharged into a receiving water body.

-Alpine watercourses in Central Europe, such as those found in Germany, Austria, Switzerland, Italy, France and Slovenia, are ecologically valuable landscapes that are valued for their closeness to nature.
-However, they are also susceptible to natural hazards such as heavy rainfall, floods, flash floods and mudflows, which have a negative impact on people and property.
-Dealing with these hazards has a long tradition and includes both local knowledge and structural protection measures such as dams and concrete structures.
-In the second half of the 20th century, preventive, non-structural and organisational measures became increasingly important as part of integrated risk management, with ecologically sustainable solutions also playing a role.
+Alpine streams in Central Europe, as found in Germany, Austria, Switzerland, Italy, France, and Slovenia, represent ecologically valuable landscapes appreciated for their natural character.
+However, they are also vulnerable to natural hazards such as heavy rainfall, floods, flash floods, and debris flows, which can have severe impacts on people and property.
+The management of these hazards has a long tradition, involving both local knowledge and structural protective measures such as levees and concrete constructions.
+In the second half of the 20th century, preventive, non-structural, and organisational measures became increasingly important as part of integrated risk management, with ecologically sustainable solutions also playing a role.

 What does science contribute to this?

-Science contributes to this in particular through the research and prediction of natural hazards in the Alpine region by continuously expanding our understanding of the processes.
-Torrent science investigates the characteristics and processes of Alpine watercourses, especially torrents and their catchment areas, as well as their effects on the downstream area.
-This includes hydrological, geomorphological, hydromophodynamic and ecological aspects as well as hydraulic engineering issues for protection against natural hazards and the sustainable management of aquatic ecosystems.
+Science contributes in particular by researching and forecasting natural hazards in alpine regions, continuously expanding our understanding of the underlying processes.
+Torrent research focuses on the characteristics and dynamics of alpine streams, especially torrents and their catchments, as well as their impacts on downstream areas.
+This includes hydrological, geomorphological, hydromorphodynamic and ecological aspects, as well as hydraulic engineering issues related to natural hazard protection and the sustainable management of aquatic ecosystems.

 Topics of the research group

-Under the leadership of Dr. Ivo Baselt, the research group deals with various aspects of watercourses in alpine regions and the associated natural hazards.
-Alpine watercourses are an important interdisciplinary field of research due to their function as a link between alpine mass movements and watercourses.
-The spectrum of scientific research covers the following disciplines in particular:
+Under the leadership of Dr. Ivo Baselt, the research group focuses on various aspects of running waters in alpine regions and the associated natural hazards.
+Alpine streams, serving as a crucial link between alpine mass movements and downstream watercourses, represent an important interdisciplinary field of research.
+The scientific investigations particularly span the following disciplines:

-- Geology, geography and geophysics: geological properties in the catchment area, hydrogeological properties of the soil, topography, land use
+• Geology, Geography and Geophysics: geological characteristics of the catchment area, hydrogeological properties of the soil, topography, land use

-- Hydrology in the catchment area: seasonal climate, weather and temperature events, precipitation events and runoff formation
+• Catchment Hydrology: seasonal climate, weather, and temperature patterns, precipitation events, and surface runoff formation

-- Hydrodynamics in the torrent channel: measuring, analysing and forecasting water volumes, flow velocities and flow depths, deriving the relevant bed shear stresses
+• Hydrodynamics in torrent channels: measurement, analysis, and forecasting of discharge, flow velocity, and flow depth; derivation of relevant bed shear stresses

-- Flood forecasting and management: development of methods for forecasting flood events in torrents, planning of flood protection and management measures
+• Flood Forecasting and Management: development of methods for predicting flood events in torrents; planning of flood protection and management measures

-- Geomorphology and hydromorphodynamics: morphological characteristics of torrents, shape of the river bed and banks, investigation of sediment transport processes, erosion and sedimentation
+• Geomorphology and Hydromorphodynamics: morphological characteristics of torrents, shape of riverbeds and banks; investigation of sediment transport processes, erosion, and deposition

-- Torrent control: investigation and design of control and protection structures to prevent or mitigate natural hazards, river bed and bank stabilisation, river regulation, combined technical-biological protection measures, nature-based solutions, instream river training
+• Torrent Control Engineering: investigation and design of control and protection structures to prevent or mitigate natural hazards; bed and bank stabilisation, river regulation, combined technical-biological protection measures, nature-based solutions, instream river training

-- Ecology, aquatics and biodiversity: assessment of the impact of torrents on the surrounding ecology and biodiversity, research into the adaptation of plants and animals to the specific conditions of torrents
+• Ecology, Aquatic Systems and Biodiversity: assessment of the impact of torrents on surrounding ecosystems and biodiversity; study of how plants and animals adapt to the specific conditions in torrents

-- Climate change adaptation: analysing the effects of climate change on alpine torrent catchment areas and developing adaptation strategies
+• Climate Change Adaptation: analysis of the effects of climate change on alpine torrent catchments and the development of adaptation strategies

 National and international networks